duguyue100/chomsky/README.md

 5. Some exceptions are needed.
 For example, JWNL is too strong on looking for base form, so it will change every letter in lower case.
 Such as "I"-->"i", "He"-->"he", we need some exception on it.
 Numbers are always a pain.
 Be careful.
 The word list I provided currently is not a complete version, please consider more.

 6. `lookupBase` method in `ChomskyText.java` is not a good implementation.
 It will reinitialise JWNL library every time it performed.
 So find a way to put it in the constructor or other places (I tried, but failed).

+7. Some known special cases we can process:
++ word with bar: MH-370
++ ordinary numbers: 1,990; 3.14; 2,450.12
++ license: ECK-2120-1241-12415
++ some URLs

+8. Some exceptions we known so far:
++ things: things can refer to person's belongs, so the system did not change it.

 ###Contacts